AriFordsham/GHCWiki/trac-plugins.md

 ```

 The name of the option is the Python package of the plugin.
-This should be specified in the documentation of the plugin, but can also be easily discovered by looking at the source (look for a top-level directory that contains a file named `__init__.py`.)
+This should be specified in the documentation of the plugin, but can also be easily discovered by looking at the source (look for a top-level directory that contains a file named `__init__.py`).

-Note: After installing the plugin, you need to restart your web server.
+Note: After installing the plugin, you must restart your web server.

 #### Uninstalling

 `easy_install` or `python setup.py` does not have an uninstall feature.
-Hower, it is usually quite trivial to remove a globally installed egg and reference:
+Hower, it is usually quite trivial to remove a globally-installed egg and reference:

 1. Do `easy_install -m [plugin name]` to remove references from `$PYTHONLIB/site-packages/easy-install.pth` when the plugin installed by setuptools.
-1. Delete executables from `/usr/bin`, `/usr/local/bin` or `C:\\Python*\Scripts`.
-For search what executables are there, you may refer to `[console-script]` section of `setup.py`.
+1. Delete executables from `/usr/bin`, `/usr/local/bin`, or `C:\\Python*\Scripts`.
+To find what executables are involved, refer to the `[console-script]` section of `setup.py`.
-1. Delete the .egg file or folder from where it is installed, usually inside `$PYTHONLIB/site-packages/`.
+1. Delete the .egg file or folder from where it's installed (usually inside `$PYTHONLIB/site-packages/`).
-1. Restart web server.
+1. Restart the web server.

-If you are uncertain about the location of the egg, here is a small tip to help locate an egg (or any package) - replace `myplugin` with whatever namespace the plugin uses (as used when enabling the plugin):
+If you are uncertain about the location of the egg, here's a small tip to help locate an egg (or any package).
+Just replace `myplugin` with whatever namespace the plugin uses (as used when enabling the plugin):

 ```wiki
 >>> import myplugin